ansys/ansys-sphinx-theme/doc/source/examples/admonitions.rst

 Admonitions
 ===========

-Admonitions are a way to highlight important information in your documentation.
-They are a way to draw attention to important information, and can be used to provide additional context or information to the reader.
+Admonitions are a way to highlight important information in documentation.

-This page shows how the admonitions are rendered in the documentation with ansys sphinx theme.
+This page shows how the admonitions are rendered in the documentation with ``ansys sphinx theme``.

 .. jinja:: admonitions